missing-semester-cn/missing-semester-cn.github.io/README.md

 ## Project Status

-To contribute to this tanslation project, please book your topic in this table and create a issue accordingly.
+To contribute to this tanslation project, please book your topic by creating an issue and I will update this table accordingly to avoid rework.

 |  lectures   | translator  | status |
 |  ----  | ----  |----  |